-- 6. Whilst the complaint is being investigated, the Head Teacher will prioritise the pupil's wellbeing by ensuring there is a meeting with the class teacher and any other professionals working with the pupil.
-This meeting will consider the pupils' individual needs such as their general wellbeing, therapeutic needs, attendance, and engagement whilst the complaint is yet to be resolved.
-A pupil discussion during the school/service Clinical and Inclusion Meeting or PSM may be held in lieu of a class teacher meeting. - 7.
-The School Business Manager will be the point of contact for the complainant whilst awaiting a resolution. - 8.
+6. Whilst the complaint is being investigated, the CoHeads will prioritise the student's wellbeing by ensuring there is a meeting with the class teacher and any other professionals working with the student.
+This meeting will consider the students' individual needs such as their general wellbeing, therapeutic needs, attendance, and engagement whilst the complaint is yet to be resolved.
+A student discussion during the school/service Clinical and Inclusion Meeting or PSM may be held in lieu of a class teacher meeting.
+Although the issues brought up as a complaint in relation to a student have not been investigated yet, the TCES expectation is that managers and staff will fully support the student and resolve all potential issues for that student immediately.

+- 7. The Operations Manager will be the point of contact for the complainant whilst awaiting a resolution. - 8.
 The matter should then be looked into and responded to, if not in full, within ten working days, providing written details of how the matter has been dealt with or the timescale during which it will be investigated and fully addressed.
 This should include a specific reference to whether the complaint has been upheld, partially upheld or not upheld. - 9.
-A written record will be kept throughout of all communication and actions planned or taken, so that the progress of any investigation can be monitored.
+A written record will be kept throughout detailing all communication and actions planned or taken, so that the progress of any investigation can be monitored.
 The records will indicate whether the complaint was resolved satisfactorily at the preliminary stage or preceded to the next stage. - 10.
-If the response is not accepted by the complainant, the subsequent stages of the complaint process are followed at outlined below.
+If the response is not accepted by the complainant, the subsequent stages of the complaint process are followed at outlined below. - 11.
+The Company Complaints Lead will be provided with an update in writing at the end of each stage of the complaint or at the point when the complaint is fully resolved.
+The complainant may be asked by the Company Complaints Lead to discuss the process in terms of continuous improvement and organisational learning.